Nazia Raheel: Political career

 She ran for a seat of the Provincial Assembly of the Punjab as a candidate for Pakistan Muslim League (Q) (PML-Q) for Constituency PP-88 (Toba Tek Singh-V) in the 2002 Pakistani general election but was unsuccessful.
 She received 21,623 votes and lost the seat to an independent candidate, Ashifa Riaz Fatyana.

 She was elected to the Provincial Assembly of the Punjab as a candidate for Pakistan Muslim League (N) (PML-N) for Constituency PP-88 (Toba Tek Singh-V) in the 2008 Pakistani general election.
 She received 23,550 votes and defeated PML-Q's Ashifa Fatyana.

 She was re-elected to the Provincial Assembly of the Punjab as a candidate for PML-N for Constituency PP-88 (Toba Tek Singh-V) in the 2013 Pakistani general election.
 She received 37,216 votes and again defeated Ashifa Fatyana, who was an independent candidate this time.

-She contested in the 2018 Pakistani general election as a candidate of PML-N for the constituency PP-122.
+She contested the 2018 Pakistani general election as a candidate of PML-N for the constituency PP-122.
 She received 44739 votes and was defeated by Ashifa Riaz, a PTI candidate.

 She contested the 2024 Pakistani general elections from PP-123 on a PML-N ticket.
-She supported an Independent Candidate for MNA instead of her own party’s candidate.
+She supported an independent candidate for MNA instead of her own party’s candidate.
 She campaigned with Haider Ali Khan Kharal and opposed Chaudhry Asad ur Rehman, while Asad supported an independent candidate, Shahid Iqbal, who contested the elections against Nazia.
-She received 21,198 voted and was defeated by three other candidates, including Shahid.
+She received 21,198 votes and was defeated by three other candidates, including Shahid.